 Disaggregate the results by gender and other important criteria, depending on your project’s context and focus.

 1) Always conduct both a “pre-test” and “post-test”, otherwise you will not know the extent to which the respondents improved (or not) their knowledge and skills.

 2) Decide whether to measure the direct effect of a one-off activity (e.g. a demonstration) or the effect of a longer learning process (e.g. series of several trainings over a period of time).

-3) If possible, conduct the “post-test” twice – once immediately after the “capacity building” activity is completed (showing you the immediate learning) and then 1 - 2 months later (showing you the knowledge and/or skills which people actually remember and might use).
+4) If possible, conduct the “post-test” twice – once immediately after the “capacity building” activity is completed (showing you the immediate learning) and then 1 - 2 months later (showing you the knowledge and/or skills that people actually remember and might use).
 However, the tests do not need to relate to a single activity only (e.g. training) – they can be provided during the baseline and endline surveys, assessing the overall change in the target population’s specific knowledge and/or skills.

-4) Consider asking respondents where they acquired the knowledge / skills.
+5) If relevant, consider asking respondents where they acquired the knowledge / skills.
 It might help you understand the contribution of your intervention.